effectfully/inference-in-agda/UnificationInAgda.lagda.md

       n +′ 1 =?= 2

-unification problem, Agda is not able to come up with it, because this would require arbitrary search in the general case and Agda's unification machinery carefully avoids any such strategies.
+unification problem, Agda is not able to come up with it, because this would require unbounded search in the general case and Agda's unification machinery carefully avoids any such strategies.

 ### A non-constant argument